-I'd rather "break the ice" over a cup of joe or pint of hoppy nectar, but if I must reveal something, then here are a few random factoids: I love, love reading The Economist to feed my addiction to current affairs; if the weather is nice, I'm probably on my bike or grilling out; I've bribed a Senegalese border guard w/ a few bucks, cigarettes & ________; I drive through red lights if no one is around; and pranayama is my answer to traffic jams.
+Seriously, though, I'd rather break the ice over a cup of joe or pint of hoppy nectar, but if I must reveal something, then here are a few random factoids: The Economist feeds my addiction to current affairs; if the weather is nice, I'm probably on my bike or grilling out; I've bribed a Senegalese border guard; I drive through red lights when no one is around; and pranayama is my answer to traffic jams.
 Brewing my own beer has also become a scrumdillyumptious hobby.
-I specialize in IPA's, so I hope you like hops.
 Oh and during the election, I volunteered for the Obama campaign in Ohio.
 Why did I drive all the way to Ohio when I live in Pittsburgh (and PA was a swing state)?
 Because the race in Ohio was tighter, and I drive a fuel-efficient vehicle.

 Let's go Bucs.
 Go Pens.
 Go Bears.

-I enjoy professional sports, but they aren't the be-all end-all of my weekly schedule.
-If it's 75 & sunny on a Sunday in Pittsburgh, the last place you'll find my backside is glued to a barstool listening to some yinzer wax poetic on why the Steelers suddenly suck.
+I enjoy professional sports, but they aren't the be-all, end-all of my weekly schedule.
+If it's 75 & sunny on a Sunday in Pittsburgh, the last place you'll find my backside is glued to a barstool, listening to some yinzer wax poetic on why the Steelers suddenly suck.
 That being said, my company's Pirates & Steeler tickets occasionally fall into my hands, so I take full advantage of that perk.

 As you can tell from my bit about working for the Obama campaign, this profile is dated.
 I temporarily relocated to Morgantown for a work-related project that will wrap up in the beginning of 2018, when I will make my triumphant return to the Burgh.
 These days, I am in Pittsburgh pretty much every weekend and occasionally during the week.

 I'm also a budding entrepreneur & am in the middle of starting a side business, so I have been devoting a great deal of time & energy to that endeavor.